lad1337/XDM-main-plugin-repo/README.md

 But that could be easily changed if the download url link to different zip files.<br>
 This might be done later if plugins get big and alot.

+Please feel free to use these plugins to create your own plugin(s).

 DEV
 ===
 <pre>